-Angelo, Gordon and its affiliates will own or control % of our outstanding common shares on a fully-diluted basis upon consummation of this offering and the concurrent private placement.
-The shares purchased in the concurrent private placement by Angelo, Gordon and its affiliates will be subject to lockup agreements under which the purchasers of such shares will agree, subject to the terms and conditions of the lockup agreements, not to sell the shares for months.
+AG Funds, L.P., an affiliate of Angelo, Gordon, will own 750,000 shares of our common stock.
+The shares purchased in our concurrent private placement by AG Funds will be subject to a lockup agreement under which AG Funds will agree, subject to the terms and conditions of the lockup agreement, not to sell the shares for two years.
 As a result, the economic interests of our Manager will be significantly aligned with those of our stockholders.